 Study of traditional grammar from a variety of perspectives, including handbook definitions and exercises, sentence parsing, grammar and language learning, and grammar and literacy pedagogy.
-Prerequisite(s); if any: ENG 102.

 ENG 304 - Writing with Purpose (3)

 We will analyze the ways in which public-facing and academic texts impact audiences.
 We will also examine political and cultural contexts that impact our choices in writing.
 Finally, we will study how to develop an effective prose style imbued with your own voice.